Skip to main content

 BEFORE DIVING IN

-• You must be setup as a service user within Drata
+• You must be setup as guest administrators within Drata

-• You can have accounts assigned to your service user account
+• You can have accounts assigned to your guest administrators

-• We have not changed any scoping or filtering for the accounts listed per service user.
-Each existing service user should see the same business accounts that they manage within the domain of their MIM account
+• We have not changed any scoping or filtering for the accounts listed per guest administrator.
+Each existing guest administrator should see the same business accounts that they manage within the domain of their MIM account

 HERE IS HOW